-a.
-Wall mount all other Space Sensor Modules.
+- a.
+Wall mount all other Space Sensor Modules. - -- End of Section --

 REFRIGERANT PIPING

 The publications listed below form a part of this specification to the extent referenced.
 The publications are referred to within the text by the basic designation only.